hiddenSymmetries/simsopt/paper.md

 the three-dimensional magnetic field of a stellarator has to be carefully designed.
-The design effort is essentially to vary the magnetohydrodynamic (MHD) equilibrium to meet multiple metrics, for example, MHD stability, neoclassical transport, fast-ion confinement, turbulence transport, and buildable coils.
+The design effort is essentially to vary the magnetohydrodynamic (MHD) equilibrium to meet multiple metrics, for example, MHD stability, neoclassical transport, fast-ion confinement, turbulent transport, and buildable coils.
 This process involves calling several physics codes and cannot be done manually.
 A software framework is needed to connect these physics calculations with numerical optimization algorithms.